Q: What is the Root-Tilden-Kern Scholarship Program?

 Q: Can I apply to more than one public service scholarship?

 A: Yes.
 Applicants are encouraged to apply to all the scholarships that fit their area of interest.
 Applicants should check off the names of all the scholarships that they wish to be considered for when they fill out their application.
 Although you may apply to multiple scholarships, you will only receive one.

 Q: Do I have to submit all of the scholarship application materials through the LSDAS system or can I mail my letters of recommendation and essay separately?

-A: We prefer that candidates apply through the Law School’s online application via LSDAS.
-Essays and letters of recommendation should be submitted through the LSDAS system as well.
+A: We require candidates to apply through the Law School’s online application via LSAC.
+Essays and letters of recommendation should be submitted through the LSAC system as well.

 Q: Should I apply if my grades and LSAT score are not as high as I would like?

 A: Yes.
 The committee looks at the applicant as a whole person; decisions are not based on one factor, but rather on the individual’s strengths, demonstrated commitment to public service, and potential for leadership.
 Factors such as previous life experiences or professional work are also taken into consideration.

 Q: What role does diversity play in the selection process?